 I’m less likely to get interrupted/distracted in the morning

-Working out in the morning helps me be WAY more consistent with my fitness goals.
+Morning workouts are better for keeping me more consistent with my fitness goals.

 As soon as the work day starts to happen, the flood gates open and the world pours in.
 I get pulled in a million directions.

 The later it gets in the day, the trickier it gets to find an hour (or the will) to workout.